A Fantastic Starbucks Customer Experience Story

 APRIL 19, 2012

 Are online newsrooms still relevant?
 Spoiler Alert: Richard and I agree that online newsrooms are still relevant -- when they''re done well.
 But their relevance has shifted.
 And there are many ways this relevance could increase.
-Every year publishing platforms become cheaper and more powerful than before.
-And PR people don''t have to bribe IT to make changes to their newsroom.

 How to Identify the Influencers You Need to Engage